pianomanx/pigallery2/MANPAGE.md

         "captionFirstNaming": false,
         "//[Lightbox]": "Photo and video preview window.",
         "Lightbox": {
-            "//[defaultSlideshowSpeed]": "Default time interval for displaying a photo in the slide show.", "defaultSlideshowSpeed": 5,
+            "//[slideshowSpeed]": "Default time interval for displaying a photo in the slide show.", "slideshowSpeed": 5,
             "//[captionAlwaysOn]": "If enabled, lightbox will always show caption by default, not only on hover.", "captionAlwaysOn": false,
             "//[facesAlwaysOn]": "If enabled, lightbox will always show faces by default, not only on hover.",